 The major industry group category is based on the North American Industry Classification System (NAICS).
 Taxpayers report their principal business activity using NAICS codes from their federal tax returns.
-These codes identify the general type of business activity in which the entity is engaged.
-Taxpayers who fail to provide NAICS information, or who may report outdated codes, become unidentifiable by industry group and are classified as such in this report.
+Therefore, the NAICS code may not be indicative of the type of activities actually being undertaken in New York.